Michigan State Spartans baseball: Spartan baseball Hall of Famer

 Robin Roberts initially came to East Lansing as part of a United States Army Air Corps training program in 1944.
 After the war ended in 1945, he took his leave of the service and returned to MSC (the name was Michigan State College at the time) to play basketball.
 Roberts was twice named captain, earning three varsity letters in basketball.
 After his second season playing basketball, Roberts tried out for the Michigan State baseball team, becoming a pitcher because it was the position that coach John Kobs needed most.
 After playing for Michigan State, going 9–6 over two seasons, with 6 shutouts in the 1946 season, he was signed by the Philadelphia Phillies in 1948.
 Roberts would go on to win 286 games, with 7 Major League Baseball All-Star Game appearances in a 19-year Major League Baseball career.
 Roberts was inducted into the Hall of Fame in 1976.

 In 1992, Roberts was one of 30 members of the charter class of former Michigan State Spartans athletes, coaches, and administrators inducted into the MSU Athletics Hall of Fame.
 His number 36 is retired, one of only five Spartan baseball players to receive the honor.
+He kept the number 36 as a Philadelphia Phillies' pitcher and that team has also retired his number.